61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Use a Hot Water Bottle to Keep Warm in Your Sleeping Bag

-If you’re worried about being cold at night, try using a hot water bottle.
+If you’re worried about the cold weather at night, try using a hot water bottle.
 Just fill it up with hot water before you go to bed and tuck it into your sleeping bag.
 It will help keep you warm all night long.

 camping hacks for all campers